imsky/es57/README.md

 #### Array.prototype.every

-`Array.prototype.every` returns `true` if all the elements of an array pass a user-specified test and `false` otherwise.
+`Array.prototype.every` returns `true` if all elements of an array pass a user-specified test and `false` otherwise.

 **Replaces:** [`_.every`](http://underscorejs.org/#every)